-For just $49, we can make the process of filing your Arkansas LLC formation documents feel like a breeze.
+Starting at just $0 plus state fees, we can make the process of filing your Arkansas LLC formation documents feel like a breeze.

 While filing your Certificate of Organization is certainly an important step, this isn’t the only LLC cost you might have to pay.
 Here are a few other LLC costs and fees to be aware of as you get your Arkansas LLC up and running.

 $45: Again, the initial cost to file your Arkansas Certificate of Organization is $45 for online filings and $50 for paper filings.
 Filing your Certificate of Organization formally registers your business with the state.